sashinpivotal/cnd-instructor-lab-notes/README.md

   we want to simulate the repository behavior where id gets generated by the persistence layer

-- Bill mentioned how to create an interface from code??
+- You can create an interface from a class

 #### InMemoryRepositoryTest